home-assistant-libs/pytradfri/README.md

 lights
 ```

-Set brightnes of item 1 to 50 in lights list:
+Set the brightness of item 1 to 50 in lights list:

 ```python
 api(lights[1].light_control.set_dimmer(50))